cdelorme/learning_cpp/rendertest/notes.md

 - run the render loop to draw the vertex-array of quads
 - conditionally update fps once per second
 - draw fps

+# results

+The raw fps was approx. 500.
+Both "real" test cases held over 350 frames per second.
+To my surprise the sprites were actually significantly faster than the quads (on average more than 50 fps faster).
+To explain this I noticed less than 5% CPU while running the quads test, and over 20% CPU while running the sprites.
+In both cases system memory used was negligable (though my test system has 32GB so there could still be a significant difference).

+_I will update these results after testing the code on my laptop and then on a system with a discrete graphics card._

 ## questions I asked myself